-What are the principles of a healthy manhood?
+What are the principles of a healthy, respectful manhood?

 What are the benefits of healthy, respectful manhood for men?

-Embracing and promoting a healthy, respectful manhood prevents all forms of violence and discrimination against all women and girls.
+Embracing and promoting a healthy, respectful manhood prevents all forms of gender-based violence and discrimination.
 Healthy, respectful manhood is also linked to improved physical health and emotional well-being for men.
 When boys are told not to cry or feel, there are lasting negative effects on their health and relationships.

 What is the Man Box?

-How does the Man Box affect the LGBQ and trans/GNC community?
+How does the Man Box affect LGBQ, trans, and nonbinary people?

 The Man Box perpetuates a heterosexist norm that devalues all those who don’t conform to a gender binary.
-People in the LGBQ and trans/GNC community demonstrate great courage when they reject the rules of the Man Box and embrace their authentic selves.
+LGBQ, Trans, and nonbinary people demonstrate great courage when they reject the rules of the Man Box and embrace their authentic selves.

-A CALL TO MEN works from the barbershop to the boardroom.
-We have training for middle and high schools, colleges and universities, athletic programs, professional sports leagues, the military, corporations and grassroots organizations.
-We are working virtually anywhere and everywhere you find men and boys.
+A Call to Men works from the barbershop to the boardroom.
+We have training for middle and high schools, colleges and universities, athletic programs, professional sports leagues, the military, corporations, and grassroots, community-based organizations.

 Founders Tony Porter and Ted Bunch wanted to raise awareness of what men who do not batter or sexually assault women have in common with those who do.
-They recognized that in our society, men are socialized to devalue women, treat women as objects and as the property of men.
-While offending individuals must be held accountable for their abusive and violent behavior, men have the power to address the larger social ill.
+They recognized that in our society, men are socialized to devalue women, treat women as objects, and as the property of men.
+While offending individuals must be held accountable for their abusive and violent behavior, the majority of men have the power to address the larger social ill.